 Think you have long days?
 Not so much.
 Consider this, back in the late 1800s, the average American worked 12 hours a day, seven days a week and it wasn't because they were greedy and working that much to hoard money.
 No, people were working that much just so that they could make ends meet.

 The next time you think your 40 or so hour work week is rough, remember that our ancestors were working an average of 84 hours a week.
 Oh, but there's more.
 Kids as young as five worked in factories and in mines and the eight-hour workday didn't become the standard until 1916.

 Wait, what?
 Yes, it's true.
 Labor Day was actually born in Toronto in 1872.
 As a matter of fact, Labor Day wasn't even celebrated in the United States until 1882.
-It was in 1882 that 10,000 workers took unpaid days off to march through Manhattan from City Hall to 92nd Street in New York City.
+It was in 1882 that 10,000 workers decided to put up a unified front and took unpaid days off to march through Manhattan from City Hall to 92nd Street in New York City.
 So in other words, Labor Day in American started as a protest.
 Labor Day became a national holiday for us in 1894.

 There are 15 jobs that provide 25% of employment in this country.
-The top five of those 15 jobs are retail salespeople, cashiers, office clerks, restaurant workers, and registered nurses.
+The top five of those fifteen jobs are retail salespeople, cashiers, office clerks, restaurant workers, and registered nurses.

 In a Gallup survey, 43 percent of employed Americans said they spend at least some of their time working remotely.

-The next time you find yourself grumbling about leaving the house around 7:30 a.m. to get to work by 8 a.m., think of the 16.3 million workers who have to leave their warm beds before 6 a.m. just to get to work by 8 a.m.
+The next time you find yourself grumbling about leaving the house around 7:30 a.m. to get to work by 8 a.m., remind yourself of the 16.3 million workers who have to leave their warm beds before 6 a.m. just so that they can make it into work by 8 a.m.

 The U.S. Census asked people how they travel to and from work and 76.6% of commuters say they drive to work alone.
-Less than 10% carpool and 4.9% said they use public transportation.
+Less than 10% carpool and only 4.9% said they utilize public transportation.